Generic Name: corticotropin (KOR ti koe TROE pin)

 a stomach or intestinal disorder; or

-FDA pregnancy category C. It is not known whether corticotropin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Corticotropin may harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is corticotropin given?